Should I involve my family in the pre-arrangement process?

 How do price-guaranteed funeral trusts work?

 With a price guaranteed pre-arrangement, the services and merchandise you select are price-guaranteed.
 Cash-advanced items are not price guaranteed.
-The funds you place in trust are invested in a Cert. of Deposit at a bank or the Wisconsin Funeral Trust.
+The funds you place in trust are invested in a Cert. of Deposit at a bank.
 At the time of death, Roseberry’s retains the principle plus interest in consideration for your lifetime guarantee.

 |Excess funds in Trust||family keeps or refunded to state if on Medicaid||funeral home|